opensoldat/opensoldat/README.md

 ### Compilation using other methods

 If you decide to follow the approaches below, you will have to download Soldat's assets and pre-built libraries for the game to work.
 1. Download pre-built libraries.
 The best way would probably be to download libraries from the latest build of Soldat (from Github Actions, or Releases).
-You can download latest for now after login to Github [here](https://github.com/Soldat/soldat/actions/runs/1133061327) (includes libraries for 3 platforms - pick the ones you need)
+You can download latest from [here](https://nightly.link/Soldat/soldat/workflows/soldat/develop) (includes libraries for 3 platforms - pick the ones you need)
 2. Unzip libraries to `client/build` and `server/build`
 3. Clone soldat base into soldat folder from [base repository](https://github.com/Soldat/base.git).
 You can either download the file from the latest release (recommended), or generate the `.smod` file yourself by running:
   - enter soldat\base\shared folder and run: zip -r ../soldat.smod *